 In reviewing the documents of record, Employee does not proffer any credible statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
 Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
 According to the CLDF, Employee received a total score of 3.5 after all of the factors outlined above were tallied and scored.
 The next lowest colleague received a total score of 72.
 Employee has not proffered any credible evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome in this matter.
+17

 The primary responsibility for managing and disciplining Agency's work force is a matter entrusted to the Agency, not to OEA.
 This Office will not substitute its judgment for that of an agency when determining whether a penalty imposed against an employee should be sustained.
 Rather, this Office limits its review to determining if "managerial discretion has been legitimately invoked and properly exercised."
 A penalty will not be disturbed if it comes "within the range allowed by law, regulation, or guidelines and is clearly not an error of judgment."
+20

 Employee also argues that her appeal process is flawed due to the inordinate amount of time that has transpired since her OEA petition for appeal was filed.
 She also takes umbrage with respect to the pace that her matter has progressed since it was assigned to the undersigned.
-According to Employee, her due process rights were violated because this Office allegedly took too long to calendar and decide her appeal.
+According to Employee, her due process rights were violated because this Office allegedly took too long to calendar and docket her appeal.
 Employee now takes offense because the pace has quickened too fast now that it has been assigned.
 Employee notes that this Office has been processing a large number of similarly situated DCPS employees due to a Writ of Mandamus that was filed on November 1, 2011, by the Washington Teachers' Union, on behalf of DCPS employees removed from service via the instant RIF.
 Employee correctly notes that approximately two years transpired prior to this matter being assigned to my docket.
 Employee claims that she has not had an appropriate amount of time in which to conduct discovery and to otherwise prepare for further litigation in this matter.
 I disagree.
-Employee, either on her own, or through counsel, could have completed all or at least some of the legwork necessary in order to prepare for her "day in court" for two years.
-She opted to sit and wait for the matter to be assigned.
-Employee could have obtained counsel, propounded discovery requests, attempted mediation, or completed any number of other logistical items in order to prepare for the moment when she would be able to actively prosecute her appeal.
-Employee could have started her preparation from the moment she received Agency's Answer to her petition for appeal.
-Instead, she chose to sit and wait.
-Employee, either on her own, or through counsel, has made her decision - she must now live with the consequences.
+Employee, either on her own, or through counsel, could have completed all or at least some of the legwork necessary in order

-&lt;sup>16See also American Fed'n of Gov't Employees, AFL-CIO v.
+16See also American Fed'n of Gov't Employees, AFL-CIO v.
 Office of Pers.
 Mgmt., 821 F.2d 761, 765 (D.C.
 Cir.
 1987) (noting that the federal government has long employed the use of subjective performance evaluations to help make RIF decisions).

-&lt;sup>17 See Anderson v.
+17 See Anderson v.
 Liberty Lobby, Inc., 477 U.S. 242, 248 (1986) (stating that a material fact is one which might affect the outcome of the case under governing law).

-&lt;sup>18 See Huntley v.
+18 See Huntley v.
 Metropolitan Police Dep't, OEA Matter No. 1601-0111-91, Opinion and Order on Petition for Review (March 18, 1994); and Hutchinson v.
 District of Columbia Fire Dep't, OEA Matter No. 1601-0119-90, Opinion and Order on Petition for Review (July 2, 1994).